KaiYan289/RL_as_Vitamin_for_Online_Decision_Transformers/readme.md

-﻿#  Code for Submission "Reinforcement Learning Gradients as Vitamin for Online Finetuning Decision Transformers"
+﻿#  Code for NeurIPS 2024 Spotlight "Reinforcement Learning Gradients as Vitamin for Online Finetuning Decision Transformers"

-This repository is the code for NeurIPS 2024 submission "Reinforcement Learning Gradients as Vitamin for Online Finetuning Decision Transformers".
+This repository is the code for NeurIPS 2024 Spotlight "Reinforcement Learning Gradients as Vitamin for Online Finetuning Decision Transformers".

 ## File Structure